pscedu/ml4docs/DATA_README.md

        |── images
              └── *.jpg (389 images, only 108 have annotations)

 /pylon5/pscstaff/myilmaz/Stamps_Data is where the predicted machine-annotated images (1800x1200) will be located in labelme format.
 There are currently 282 images files and matching xml files.
-All have annotated stamps but not pages.
+All have annotated stamps but no page annotations.

 ├── Stamps_Data
        |-- campaign0